-transformation of the nucleus, generally with the

-emission of alpha or beta particles, often accompanied by gamma rays.
+Rad The special unit of absorbed dose.
+It is a measure of the energy nucleus, generally with the emission of alpha or beta particles, often accompanied by gamma rays.
 The term is also used to designate radioactive materials.

-Radioisotope A radioactive isotope; i.e., an unstable isotope that undergoes spontaneous transformation, emitting radiation.
+Radioactivity The process of undergoing spontaneous transformation of the spontaneous transformation, emitting radiation.
 Approximately 2500 natural and artificial radioisotopes have been identified.